NC lawmakers pass 12-week abortion ban; governor vows veto

 Batch and others also pointed to provisions of the bill that would make it harder to get abortions within the new legal time frame.
 They cite, for example, the requirement for women to make an in-person visit to a medical professional at least 72 hours beforehand.
 Under current law, the three-day waiting period can be initiated over the phone.
 The bill would also require a doctor to schedule a follow-up visit for women who have a medically induced abortion, increasing the hardship for those who travel to North Carolina from out of state.

-Republicans have been more aggressive in advancing measures that Cooper has opposed or vetoed following GOP seat gains in the November elections.
+Republicans have been more aggressive in advancing measures that Cooper has opposed or previously vetoed following GOP seat gains in the November elections.
 The party gained veto-proof majorities in both chambers last month, when then-Democratic Rep. Tricia Cotham switched to the Republican Party.
-Cotham, who had spoken out previously for abortion rights but expressed a willingness to consider additional restrictions, voted for the bill Wednesday night.
+Cotham, who had spoken out previously for abortion rights but expressed a willingness to consider additional restrictions, voted for the bill Wednesday.

 The measure contains other restrictions that Cooper had successfully vetoed in previous years.
 One would bar women from getting abortions on the basis of the baby's race or a prenatal diagnosis of Down syndrome.
 Another would require doctors and nurses to protect and care for children born alive during a failed abortion later in pregnancy.